Winter Outdoors Series

 Does your club need gear before getting outdoors this winter?

-Check out this interactive map that highlights outdoor gear libraries throughout the state of Maine.
+Check out the interactive map below that highlights outdoor gear libraries throughout the state of Maine.

 Pro tip: These gear libraries are run by folks who love the outdoors just as much as we do!
 Consider asking them for suggestions on where to take your Outdoor Clubs this winter.